Fig leaf: History

-From about 1530, the developing reaction to Renaissance freedoms and excesses that led to the Council of Trent also led to a number of artworks, especially in churches or public places, being altered to reduce the amount of nudity on display.
-Often, as in the famous case of Michelangelo's The Last Judgement, drapery or extra branches from any nearby bush was used.
+From about 1530, the growing response of the Catholic church to the Reformation ideologies that swept Europe and that led to the Council of Trent also led to a number of artworks, especially in churches or public places, being altered to reduce the amount of nudity on display.
+Often, as in the famous case of Michelangelo's The Last Judgment, drapery or extra branches from any nearby bush was used.
 This has been dubbed the "fig leaf campaign".
 For free-standing statues this did not work well, and carved or cast fig leaves were sometimes added, such as with the plaster copy of Michelangelo's David displayed in Victorian era London.
+In the reign of Queen Victoria, display of male nudity was contentious and the Queen herself was said to find it shocking.
+The museum commissioned this fig leaf and kept it in readiness in case of a visit by the Queen or other female dignitaries: the fig leaf was then hung on the figure using a pair of hooks.
 Historian Daniel J. Boorstin said that:

 The age of the rising middle class in Victorian England was, or course, the age of the fig leaf.
 "The fig leaves of decent reticence" which Charles Kingsley described were applied not only to statuary but to literature as well.
 The Adam and Eve panels on the Ghent Altarpiece, already equipped with fig leaves by Jan van Eyck, were simply replaced with 19th-century panels copying the figures but clothed.
 Many of these alterations have since been reversed, damaging some of the statues.

-Modern day

-Eugen Sandow, often considered the first modern-day bodybuilder, was an admirer of the human physique.
-In addition to strongman sideshows, he performed "muscle displays" by posing in the nude—save for a fig leaf that he would don in imitation of statues he had seen in Italy as a boy.
+Eugen Sandow, often considered the first modern-day bodybuilder, was an admirer of the masculine physique, encapsulated in a Greco-Roman musculature he termed the Grecian Ideal.
+In addition to strongman sideshows, he performed "muscle displays" by posing in the nude—save for a fig leaf that he would don in further emulation of statues he described seeing in Italy as a boy.

-Metaphorical use
+Modern era

 The expression fig leaf has a pejorative metaphorical sense meaning a flimsy or minimal cover for anything or behaviour that might be considered shameful, with the implication that the cover is only a token gesture and the truth is obvious to all who choose to see it.

 A metaphorical fig leaf is something visible but innocuous, as against a coverup in which the existence of something may be entirely hidden.
 In the context of negotiation, an offer might be characterized as a "fig leaf" if that offer is actually a ploy to conceal a sinister plan.